What is the meaning of Renaissance culture?

 Wealthy families like the Medici funded artists and intellectual projects, facilitating this cultural rebirth.

-Influential figures like Petrarch and Dante laid the groundwork for humanism, a philosophy that emphasized human potential and achievement and became central to Renaissance culture.
+Influential figures such as Petrarch and Dante laid the groundwork for humanism, a philosophy that emphasized human potential and achievement, becoming central to Renaissance culture.
 Though different in time and place, the Harlem Renaissance shared a similar focus on cultural revival and celebrating human experience.

 Timeline and Geography